 - water level: 4.25 inches (with easy-to-see water level indicators on the device)

 - Dishwasher: yes, the removable skirt goes in the dishwasher.
-The top can be wiped down.
+You can wipe down the top part.

 - Clamp: same as the Bluetooth model, the clamp screws on and is usable on a variety of different containers.